MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 * [HTML5](https://en.wikipedia.org/wiki/HTML5) (markup language) was used for structuring and presenting content of the website.

-* [CSS3](https://en.wikipedia.org/wiki/CSS) (Cascading Style Sheets) was used to provide the style to the content written in a HTML.
+* [CSS3](https://en.wikipedia.org/wiki/CSS) (Cascading Style Sheets) was used to style the content written in HTML.

-* [Balsamiq](https://balsamiq.com/) was used to create wireframes of the website.
+* [Balsamiq](https://balsamiq.com/) was used to create the wireframes of the website.

 * [Google Fonts](https://fonts.google.com/) was used to import font-family "Raleway" and "Open Sans" into style.css file and which was used throughout the pages of the website.